Frequently Asked Questions

 Q: I only want to volunteer one day or for a special event.
 Is this possible?

 A: Upstate’s Volunteer Department hopes for long-term relationships with our volunteers; typically coming in for a 4-hr shift once a week, every week.

 However, you are welcome to inquire about event volunteering, by visiting Team Upstate: www.upstate.edu/teamupstate/.
 You can also visit the Foundation and perhaps get involved with one of their events: https://www.upstatefoundation.org/

 Q: I am a working adult and only have weekends or evenings free.
 Is there an opportunity for me?

-A: Unfortunately, the Volunteer Services Department does not have weekend and evening shifts available.
-However, you may participate in certain programs Upstate offers, such as the End of Life Companion program, that works on an on call basis.
+A: The Volunteer Services Department has only a few weekend and evening shifts available.
+Please notify the manager of your time constraints during your interview.
+Additionally, Upstate offers certain programs such as the End of Life Companion program, which works on an on-call basis.

 Q: I want to work with sick/injured children.
 Is that possible?

 A: Possibly.
 Popular areas of service, such as pediatrics, oncology, and surgery have limited availability of placements.
 We appreciate that you would like to give back and help our young patients.
 There are at times, waiting lists for volunteers wanting to be placed in these areas.
 Feel free to submit a volunteer application.
 Be sure to note this interest on the app.